Luos-io/Analyzer/README.md

 # Analyzer
-A Luos protocol analyser for Saleae Logic
+A Luos protocol analyzer for Saleae Logic